-Nutrition International (NI) implemented a maternal iron and folic acid (IFA) supplementation project in Bangladesh to increase adherence to IFA supplements among pregnant women.
-The project comprised multiple intervention components including use of Behaviour Change Communication (BCC) materials and Interpersonal Counselling (IPC) to encourage IFA adherence, consultative meetings with the government of Bangladesh, strengthening the supply chain, and improving the capacity of field health workers through training on IFA supplementation.
-NI asked Limestone Analytics to conduct an independent analysis of the IFA supplementation project and evaluate its cost-effectiveness.
+Nutrition International (NI) implemented a maternal iron and folic acid supplementation project in Bangladesh to increase adherence to IFA supplements (IFAS) among pregnant women.
+Nearly half (45.7%) of pregnant women in Bangladesh are anaemic (WHO Global Health Observatory, 2016).
+The project comprised multiple intervention components including use of Behaviour Change Communication (BCC) materials and Interpersonal Counselling (IPC) to encourage IFAS adherence, consultative meetings with the government of Bangladesh, strengthening the supply chain, and improving the capacity of field health workers through training on IFA supplementation.
+NI contracted Limestone Analytics to conduct an independent analysis of the IFA supplementation project and evaluate its cost-effectiveness.

 Clients / Partners